 32. Commercial Radio and Television Services.
-The proposed rules and policies will apply to television broadcasting licensees and radio broadcasting licensees.89 The SBA defines a television broadcasting station that has \$10.5 million or less in annual receipts as a small business.90 Television broadcasting stations consist of establishments primarily engaged in broadcasting visual programs by television to the public, except cable and other pay television services.91 Included in this industry are commercial, religious, educational, and other television stations.92 Also included are establishments primarily engaged in television broadcasting and which produce taped television program materials.93 Separate establishments primarily engaged in producing taped television program materials are
+These rules and policies will apply to television broadcasting licensees and radio broadcasting licensees.
+90 The SBA defines a television broadcasting station that has \$10.5 million or less in annual receipts as a small business.
+91 Television broadcasting stations consist of establishments primarily engaged in broadcasting visual programs by television to the public, except cable and other pay television services.
+92 Included in this industry are commercial, religious, educational, and other television stations.
+93 Also included are establishments primarily engaged in television broadcasting and which produce taped television program materials.
+94 Separate establishments primarily engaged in producing taped television program materials are classified